-We have granted to the underwriters an option, exercisable no later than 45 calendar days after the date of the underwriting agreement, to purchase up to Units at the public offering price listed on the cover page of this prospectus, less underwriting discounts.
-The underwriters may exercise this option only to cover overallotments, if any, made in connection with this offering.
-To the extent the option is exercised and the conditions of the underwriting agreement are satisfied, we will be obligated to sell to the underwriters, and the underwriters will be obligated to purchase, these additional Units.
+We have granted to the underwriters an option, exercisable no later than 45 calendar days after the date of the underwriting agreement, to purchase up 345,000 additional shares of common stock and/or additional Warrants to purchase up to 345,000 shares of common stock at the public offering price listed on the cover page of this prospectus, less underwriting discounts.
+The underwriters may exercise this option only to cover over-allotments, if any, made in connection with this offering.
+To the extent the option is exercised and the conditions of the underwriting agreement are satisfied, we will be obligated to sell to the underwriters, and the underwriters will be obligated to purchase, these additional shares of common stock and/or Warrants to purchase shares of common stock.